-Two deaths confirmed as machine shop blast rips Houston neighborhood
+Blast at machine shop rips through Houston neighborhood, killing two

-HOUSTON (Reuters) - A massive explosion at a machine shop ripped through a Houston neighborhood early Friday morning, and police said at least two people were killed and several injured while homes were damaged by the explosion that sent out blast waves detected for miles.
+HOUSTON (Reuters) - A massive explosion at a machine shop ripped through a Houston neighborhood early Friday morning, killing at least two people and damaging homes while sending out blast waves for miles.

-“First and foremost, I want to say that we do have confirmed fatalities in this case, at least two confirmed fatalities,” Houston Police Chief Art Acevedo said at a press briefing.

-Acevedo said police and fire officials will conduct an arson investigation that could take several weeks, but stressed there is no current evidence of foul play.
-“Having said that, when you have this kind of a type of incident, part of our protocol is to always conduct a criminal investigation,” he added.

-Aerial video showed the shredded and collapsed wreckage of the Watson Grinding and Manufacturing building smoldering but no longer flaming, along with widespread damage to area homes and businesses from the force of the blast.
+Aerial video showed the shredded and collapsed wreckage of the Watson Grinding and Manufacturing building smoldering but no longer flaming, along with widespread damage to area homes and businesses.

 The moment of the explosion, around 4:25 a.m.
-CST (1025 GMT), was captured on video by a home security camera and aired on KTRK.
-It showed a blinding flash in the distance followed by a fireball.
+CST (1025 GMT), captured on video by a home security camera, showed a blinding flash in the distance followed by a fireball.

+“We do have confirmed fatalities in this case, at least two confirmed fatalities,” Houston Police Chief Art Acevedo told a press briefing.

+Police and fire officials will conduct an arson investigation that could take several weeks, Acevedo said, stressing there was no evidence of foul play.

 “I thought it was thunder,” said Bruce Meikle, 78, an owner of nearby manufacturer ChemSystems, who heard the explosion from his home about a mile (1.5 km) from the scene.
 He told Reuters the force of the blast bent back the metal loading doors at his business and caused minor damage inside, he said.